iapurba/robofriends/README.md

+# Robofriends
+This is a simple fun web-project using [React](https://reactjs.org/) framework.

+In order to run this project follow these steps:

+1. Clone this repository
+2. Run `npm install`
+3. Run `npm start`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).